gpuweb/cts/docs/helper_index.md

 - [`GPUTest`](../src/webgpu/gpu_test.ts)
     - `selectDeviceForTextureFormatOrSkipTestCase`: Create device with texture format(s) required extension(s).
 If the device creation fails, then skip the test for that format(s).
+    - `selectDeviceForQueryTypeOrSkipTestCase`: Create device with query type(s) required extension(s).
+If the device creation fails, then skip the test for that type(s).
 - [`ValidationTest`](../src/webgpu/api/validation/validation_test.ts)
     - `createEncoder`: Generically creates non-pass, compute pass, render pass, or render bundle encoders.
 This allows callers to write code using methods common to multiple encoder types.